dariocast/algorand-nft-loan/README.md

 # Algorand NFT Loan System

-## Goal of the project
-The problem identified is the access to liquidity in terms of cryptocurrency or specific assets that could be addressed with a loan mechanism of owned NFT.

 ## Environment setup

 Create the development environment:
 1. Make sure the docker daemon is running and the docker-compose is correctly installed
 2. Connect to the network